Updated March 10, 2023

 What flights should I book?

 Flights can typically be bought 335 days in advance.
 From your home, you’ll be flying to Santiago, Chile (SCL Airport code), and returning from Ushuaia, Argentina (USH).
-To get to the Falklands from Santiago, you will fly a specific flight on LATAM Airlines from Santiago to Port Stanley (PSY Airport code).
+To get to the Falklands from Santiago, you will fly a specific flight on LATAM Airlines from Santiago to Mount Pleasant, Falklands (MPN).
 We have arranged the booking on this flight, and we will bill you for the flight and provide you with booking arrangements before departure.
 You will fly home from Ushuaia, Argentina.
 Your return flight from Ushuaia can be booked anytime after 11:00 AM on December 8, 2023.

 Here are some things to keep in mind: